Tribler/gumby/docs/hello_world.rst

 The purpose of this document is to showcase creation of a basic Gumby experiment.
-This document assumes the reader has a basic understanding of creating Dispersy communities (see `Dispersy <http://dispersy.readthedocs.io/en/devel/>`_).
+This document assumes the reader has a basic understanding of creating IPv8 overlays (see `IPv8 <https://github.com/tribler/py-ipv8>`_).

 *************************
 My first Gumby experiment